main.go

 .
 If the peer passes this version negotiation, then the peer is passed off to server.go

-via a "newPeerChan." server.go is then responsible for doing higher-level interactions with the peer.server.go
+via a "newPeerChan." server.go is then responsible for doing higher-level interactions with the peer.

 is started using a Start()